bzacovic/website-example/README.md

 ### Steps

-1. Fork this repository
+1. Fork this repository to your own GitHub account.

-2.
+2. Clone the repository to your local machine.

+3. Edit the `index.qmd` file in the `docs` folder to customize your website content. ()

 3. Host using GitHub pages
 ![Click on Settings](README_images/settings.png)